Colinax/Fraggy-Backend-Theme/README.md

 > The logo must be a PNG-based image and should have a max width of 224px and a max height of 96px.

 > Don't forget to clean your session storage or reopen your browser if you've replaced the backend theme logo.

+## Theme favicon

+Similar to custom backend theme logo, you can use a custom backend theme favicon.
+Create an icon image with the name backend-theme-favicon.png and upload it into the root-directory (next to the config.php) or into the media-folder of your WBCE installation.

+> The icon must be a PNG-based square-image and should have a max width of 256px and max height of 256px.

 # Support